Vernon Guaranteed Income Pilot – Draft Text

 (b) Duration: The program shall operate for twenty-four (24) consecutive months from the first month in which payments are issued.

 Section 4.
-Funding Source
+Funding and Allocations

-(a) The Vernon Guaranteed Income Pilot shall be funded from the City’s General Fund reserves, including both unassigned and assigned reserves.
+(a) Source.
+The program shall be funded from the City’s General Fund reserves, including assigned and unassigned reserves, which are hereby unassigned as necessary to fund the program.

 Section 5.
 Administration and Transparency

 Section 6.
-Legal Effect and Enforcement
+Legal Effect; Self-Execution; Enforcement

-(b) The provisions of this measure shall be liberally construed to fulfill its purposes.
+(c) Liberal construction.
+The provisions of this measure shall be liberally construed to fulfill its purposes.

 Resident feedback.